The best time to plant a tree was 20 years agO.

 What’s our response to this?
 To OVERGROW THE SYSTEM and turn Cape Town into a giant urban food forest!

-By inviting you to join us in planting and mapping 10 000 fruit and nut trees, we hope to create access to freely available nutrition; clean and green spaces, which are proven to decrease violence and increase a sense of calm and well-being; give communities a beautiful space to be proud of; improve the quality of Cape Town’s air and combat the rising effects of climate change.
+By inviting you to join us in planting 10 000 fruit and nut trees, we hope to create access to freely available nutrition; clean and green spaces, which are proven to decrease violence and increase a sense of calm and well-being; give communities a beautiful space to be proud of; improve the quality of Cape Town’s air and combat the rising effects of climate change.